Cable & Wireless Communications

-Cable & Wireless Communications Ltd operating as C&W Communications is a telecommunications company which has operations in the Caribbean and Central America.
+Cable & Wireless Communications Ltd, operating as C&W Communications and Liberty Caribbean, is a telecommunications company which has operations in the Caribbean and Central America.
 It is owned by Liberty Latin America and is headquartered in London, UK.

 It was formed when Cable & Wireless plc demerged in 2010 to form two companies (the other being Cable & Wireless Worldwide plc, since integrated into Vodafone).

 In November 2015, Liberty Global announced it would purchase Cable & Wireless Communications.
 The company was officially acquired by Liberty Global on May 16, 2016.

-Following the split of Liberty Latin America from Liberty Global in 2018, Cable & Wireless became owned by Liberty Latin America based in Colorado.
+Following the split of Liberty Latin America from Liberty Global in 2018, Cable & Wireless became owned by the former, based in Colorado.